TheMeteoRain/quality-of-exile/README.md

 ## Caveats

+- If you choose to use a toggleable CTRL key, make sure to reassign your in-game hotkeys from CTRL+# to another location.
+Keep in mind that hotkeys don’t have to be tied to a modifier key—you can set them to a single key also, which is something I would recommend anyway.
 - Dynamic Hotkeys are enabled by default.
-If you launch the tool while in a town, they won't function properly until you enter a loading screen. (read more below)
+If you launch the tool while in a combat area, they won't function properly until you enter a loading screen. (read more below)

 ## Installation